ztomaresUMD/tutorials/00_Intro/00_Intro.md

 You can add your own .php files to your `public_html` directory to edit the style of your webpage.

+## FCCAnalyses Software

+The FCC collaboration has put together a common framework for analyses.
+You can find more information, tutorials, and documentation on their website [https://hep-fcc.github.io/FCCAnalyses/](https://hep-fcc.github.io/FCCAnalyses/).
+The code itself lives on GitHub, in the [FCCAnalyses repository](https://github.com/HEP-FCC/FCCAnalyses).

+> *Exercise*: These are MIT-specific instructions for setting this up.
+Jan (MIT email: jaeyserm) has modified some of the software to work best on our subMIT cluster; you can find it in [his fork of the main repo](https://github.com/jeyserma/FCCAnalyses).
+You don't need to clone this yourself, as he has already cloned it on subMIT, so we can just use it from there.
+The way to do this is, upon logging in to subMIT, run the following command:

+    source /work/submit/jaeyserm/software/FCCAnalyses/setup.sh

+>  What this does is to set up an environment for you.
+Namely, your shell now "knows" about the FCCAnalyses software, and you can use it.
+You can check that this worked by running the following command:

+    which python

+> This should return the path to the python executable that is part of the FCCAnalyses software.
+Something like `/cvmfs/sw.hsf.org/key4hep/releases/2024-03-10/x86_64-almalinux9-gcc11.3.1-opt/python/3.10.13-od343s/bin/python`.
+If it does, you are good to go.

 ## Conclusion

-If you've gone through everything here, you are now ready to start learning about the basics of
+If you've gone through everything here, you are now ready to start learning about the basics of analysis and computing for HEP.